vitrums/apprunner/AppRunner/README.md

 # AppRunner

 This application is designed to facilitate the task of grouping and performing a set of typical operations upon files, such as move, copy, delete and rename.
 It can also run external processes (hence the name "AppRunner").
 You can describe its functionality as a small subset of operations from shell script.
-The configuration is performed through editing <module>.xml file and <launch-specific>.properties file.
+The configuration is performed through editing &lt;module&gt;.xml file and &lt;launch-specific&gt;.properties file.
 One should run AppRunner against a module and at least one task specified (later on about tasks).
 The main idea is that user doesn't have to be an expert in shell script, batch or any programming language to work with this tool.
 Instead it has a declarative XML style, which is closer to human language.
 Therefore it should be relatively easy to adjust the a ready-to-use solution such as the main example *config/examples/tekken7-module.xml (more about it further in this readme)* to add new features following the existing pattern, or even create the new module from scratch to serve a completely different purpose.

 ## Getting Started